Takeminakata: Suwa Daimyōjin Ekotoba

 Even in the 19th century, when knowledge of the Kojiki and its less flattering account of Takeminakata's defeat became more widespread, this positive reinterpretation persisted within Suwa: a mid-19th century genealogical chart of Takeminakata issued by the Upper Shrine for instance quotes the Shinshu Suwa Daimyōjin Engi.
 A document submitted in 1834 to the Commissioner of Shrines and Temples (Jisha-bugyō) by the Lower Shrine's Momoi clan (桃井氏) of priests relates the following:

-When the two deities of Kashima and Katori came down to the land of Izumo at the command of the heavenly deities, he [Takeminakata] fought for his land bearing a heavy rock on his fingertips and engaged in a test of strength.
-He also took up a sword and exhibited valor.
-When he, leading [an army of] divine soldiers, arrived at the sea of Suwa in the land of Shinano, he offered up the Central Land of the Reed Plains to the Heavenly Grandson.
-As his divine father had ceded the land, he made a vow to never go to another place.
+When, by the command of the heavenly deities, the two deities of Kashima and Katori descended to the land of Izumo, and while they were disputing over the land, he [Takeminakata] took up a heavy rock on his fingertips and engaged in a contest of strength.
+He also took up a sword and displayed valor.
+He led [an army of] divine soldiers and arrived at the sea of Suwa in the land of Shinano, where he made a solemn vow:

+"The Central Land of the Reed Plains is to be yielded to the Heavenly Grandson.
+As my divine father has ceded the land, I shall never go to another place."

 This is the account of this shrine's establishment.

-A third text found in the archives of the Upper Shrine's Moriya (守矢氏) priestly clan titled "The Origin of Suwa Daimyōjin" (諏訪大明神由来, Suwa Daimyōjin yurai) features Takeminakata striking fear into Futsunushi and Takemikazuchi after displaying his power to them, only agreeing to cede Ashihara no Nakatsukuni after he was convinced by their reasoning.
+A third text found in the Moriya family archives titled "The Origin of Suwa Daimyōjin" (諏訪大明神由来, Suwa Daimyōjin yurai) features Takeminakata striking fear into Futsunushi and Takemikazuchi after displaying his power to them, only agreeing to cede Ashihara no Nakatsukuni after he was convinced by their reasoning.
 The three then go to Suwa, where they defeat the local deity Moriya (see below).